awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-fgw.md

 1. Log in to your gateway's local console:
    + For more information on logging in to the VMware ESXi local console, see [Accessing the Gateway Local Console with VMware ESXi](accessing-local-console.md#MaintenanceConsoleWindowVMware-common)\.
    + For more information on logging in to the Microsoft Hyper\-V local console, see [Access the Gateway Local Console with Microsoft Hyper\-V](accessing-local-console.md#MaintenanceConsoleWindowHyperV-common)\.
+   + For more information on logging in to the local console for the Linux Kernel\-Based Virtual Machine \(KVM\), see [Accessing the Gateway Local Console with Linux KVM](accessing-local-console.md#MaintenanceConsoleWindowKVM-common)\.

 1. On the **AWS Appliance Activation \- Configuration** main menu, enter **1** to begin configuring the HTTP proxy\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/local-console-file-0.png)